endpointservices/mps3/docs/causal_consistency_checking.md

 # Checking Causal Consistency the Easy Way

-Streaming infrastruture has fairly clear semantics: "send the messages to the recipients in the order they were written".
+Message infrastructure has fairly clear semantics: "send the messages to the recipients in the order they were written".
-And yet, this starts to get complicated as advanced features are added.
+And yet, things start to get complicated as advanced features are added.

 - Multiplayer? well now you have to consider merging queues and multiple timelines
 - Optimistic updates?
 Well now local writes have a different pathway.
 - Mobile-first?
 Well clients connectivity is unreliable, so you need transparent resumption
-- Local-first? well now some participants messages are buffered and delayed for days
+- Local-first?
+Well now some participants messages are buffered and delayed for days

 Still, there is an intuitive notion of ordering that is preserved even under these use cases: causal consistency.
 Most advanced features are transparent to the messaging user.
 They use the same SDK, but the path of the messages through the system changes.
-So you need a way to verify the API semantics are correct externally just from SDK usage experiments.
+So you need a way to verify the API semantics are observably correct just from SDK usage experiments.

-Verifying causal consistency is quite tricky in general ([NP-Complete](https://arxiv.org/abs/1611.00580#:~:text=Causal%20consistency%20is%20one%20of,according%20to%20their%20causal%20precedence.) infact!), but I consider randomized property checking central to building a robust messaging system.
-Here I explain a low complexity technique that avoids model checking that makes good use of `eval`, implemented in <100 lines of Typescript.
+Verifying causal consistency is quite tricky in general ([NP-Complete](https://arxiv.org/abs/1611.00580#:~:text=Causal%20consistency%20is%20one%20of,according%20to%20their%20causal%20precedence.) in fact!), but I consider randomized property checking central to building a robust infrastructure.
+Here I explain a low complexity technique for verifying causal consistency, that avoids complex model checking.
+Its implemented in < 100 lines of Typescript and uses `eval`!
+We avoid any searching by exploiting the known global timeline.

-### Reading
+### Relevant Reading

 "Time, Clocks, and the Ordering of Events in a Distributed System" by Leslie Lamport, the daddy paper of causal consistency that introduced the relation "happens-before" is a way that scales to multiple timelines.
 Not the easiest introduction.

 [Causal Consistency - Jepsen blog](https://jepsen.io/consistency/models/causal#:~:text=Causal%20consistency%20captures%20the%20notion,order%20of%20causally%20independent%20operations.)

 ## Example